Sonic Labs Unlocks Historic Entry into U.S. Capital Markets

 Q5: What is the purpose of establishing a U.S. corporation?

-A5: The U.S. corporation will serve as an operational hub, facilitating direct engagement with American regulators, ensuring compliance with local laws, and providing a familiar structure for institutional partners, fostering trust and growth.
+A5: The U.S. corporation will serve as an operational hub, facilitating direct engagement with American regulators, ensuring compliance with local laws, and providing a familiar structure for institutional partners, promoting trust and growth.